premAI-io/state-of-open-source-ai/eval-datasets.md

 [Open ASR Leaderboard](https://huggingface.co/spaces/hf-audio/open_asr_leaderboard) assesses speech recognition models, primarily focusing on English, using WER and Real-Time Factor ([RTF](https://en-academic.com/dic.nsf/enwiki/3796485)) as key metrics, with a preference for lower values in both categories.
 They utilise the [ESB benchmark](#esb), and models are ranked based on their average WER scores.
-This endeavor operates under an open-source framework, and the evaluation code can be found on https://github.com/huggingface/open_asr_leaderboard.
+This endeavour operates under an open-source framework, and the evaluation code can be found on https://github.com/huggingface/open_asr_leaderboard.

 ```{figure} https://static.premai.io/book/eval-datasets-open-asr-leaderboard.png